ivanhofer/typesafe-i18n/README.md

 ### adapter

-If config is set, code will be generated that wraps i18n functions into useful helpers for that environment e.g. a `svelte`-store.
+If this config is set, code will be generated that wraps i18n functions into useful helpers for that environment e.g. a `svelte`-store.

 ### outputPath

-Folder in which the files should be generated and where the watcher should look for your locale files.
+Folder in which the files should be generated and where your locale files are located.

 ### typesFileName